briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 | [Btrfs] `@home`        | `/dev/mapper/MainVolGrp/btrfs` | `/home`                  |
 | [EFI system partition] | `/dev/nvme0n1p1`               | `/boot`                  |

+With everything mounted correctly, go ahead and use `pacstrap` to install the base system along with any additional packages you'll want to be available.
+Be sure to install everything needed to have internet access otherwise you won't be able to download any additional packages after booting into the system.
+To start you off, here's the packages I like to install early, but obviously you can omit them or choose your own equivalents:

+-   Relevant firmware, CPU microcode, etc.
+-   `lvm`
+-   `btrfs-progs`
+-   `networkmanager`
+-   `man-db` and `man-pages`
+-   `tmux`
+-   `neovim`
+-   `fish` (also `python` for parsing man pages)

 ## Configure the system

 ## Post-installation